LPCA GA Approval # 7390-17 for 3 hours (2 core hrs and 1 ethics hr) of continuing education.

 Therapists often have to walk a fine line when working with clients whose presenting concerns or underlying issues involve matters of religious or spiritual anger.
 The client’s journey in these areas can be laden with issues of grief, loss, blame, fear, doubt and pain, leading to situational depression and anxiety.
 The delicate issues of spirituality, religion or faith are very personal; and for many clients, the notion of anger at a Transcendent Being is loaded with taboo, guilt, and shame.
 Dissonance between one’s experience and one’s expectations of their faith, their spirituality or their religion often brings up questions of justice and forgiveness, especially when trauma is involved.

-LaVerne Stevens is a Licensed Professional Counselor, Master Addictions Counselor, and Certified Professional Clinical Supervisor, in private practice in Peachtree City GA, with 20 years experience as a National Certified Counselor.
+LaVerne Stevens is a Licensed Professional Counselor, Master Addictions Counselor, Georgia Certified Professional Clinical Supervisor (CPCS), and NCC Approved Clinical Supervisor (ACS), licensed in Georgia and North Carolina, with 20 years of experience as a National Certified Counselor.
 LaVerne earned her Bachelor of Science degree from Syracuse University.
-She has her M.S.
+She earned her M.S.
 Ed.
-In Community Counseling from Duquesne University in Pittsburgh and she did her Doctoral studies in Christian Counseling at South Florida Bible College and Theological Seminary.
+In Community Counseling from Duquesne University in Pittsburgh and Doctoral Studies in Christian Counseling at South Florida Bible College and Theological Seminary.
+In addition, to being a Licensed Professional Counselor, LaVerne is an ordained Protestant minister.
 She has worked in public, private and parish settings in the roles of counselor, clinical trainer, clinical supervisor and executive director for mental health and substance abuse programs.
-In her private practice for the past 5 years, she has used her expertise to help clients develop whole-life (bio-psycho-social-spiritual) responses to the problems they face.
+In her private practice for the past 6 years, she has used her clinical and religious training to help clients develop whole-life (bio-psycho-social-spiritual) responses to the problems they face.

-LaVerne is a trainer, speaker and author.
+LaVerne is a trainer, speaker, and author.
 Her publications include numerous cover feature articles for Counselor Magazine; a published textbook chapter on Clinical Assessment.
 In P. Ruiz & E.C.
-Strain (Eds) Lowinson & Ruiz’s Substance Abuse: A comprehensive text book; and her book, “The Fruit of Your Pain: Experiencing Spiritual Renewal through Seasons of Struggle.”
+Strain (Eds) Lowinson & Ruiz’s Substance Abuse: A comprehensive textbook; and her own book, “The Fruit of Your Pain: Experiencing Spiritual Renewal through Seasons of Struggle.”

 For more information, email: [email protected]